JuliaPackageComparisons/JuliaPackageComparisons.github.io/pages/nlls_solvers.md

 ## Performance evaluation

 Performance is evaluated on unconstrained, unrobustified problems, some small and dense, others larger and sparse.
-Only solvers able to optimize all problems are included.Performance is evaluated by the time taken to optimize the cost function.
+Only solvers able to optimize all problems are included.
+Performance is evaluated by the time taken to optimize the cost function.
 [This script](https://gist.github.com/ojwoodford/789e85197b18dcddb349e1f695bffc31) was used to evaluate the algorithms, on an Apple M1 Pro CPU.
 Except where timings are omitted, solvers converged to the global optimum.

 ### Small, dense problems